Guide to knitting baby blanketsPublished on 20 June 2019 By Amy 5 min read

 The baby blanket could be the perfect knitting project.
-They're quick to make, not too big, easily customizable, and they make the perfect gift for the new parents in your life!
+They're quick to make, not too big, easily customisable, and they make the perfect gift for the new parents in your life!
 We've gathered all the tips and tricks to turn you into a baby blanket knitting pro in no time.
 Let's get started on knitting your perfect baby blanket!

 While spring and summer are often the times to knit those lightweight tops, smaller items, and portable knits such as socks, the season also brings about the greatest gift of nature: life!
 If a friend or family member is getting ready to start their family or add to their brood, and you would like to knit the new little one a baby blanket, here are some do-it-yourself tips before you decide to start looking for the perfect pattern.
 You can even design your own, should you desire, and then you will have something truly unique to give to the lucky little one.